tobiasdigital/blueprints-learn.en/help/blueprints/customer-journeys/offer_decisioning/offers-hub.md

 This blueprint will cover the specifics of Decision Management on the hub.

-To learn more about Decision Management on the Edge refer to the [Decision Management on the edge](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/offer-decisioning/offers-edge.html?lang=en) blueprint.
+To learn more about Decision Management on the Edge refer to the [Decision Management on the edge](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/offer-decisioning/offers-edge.html) blueprint.

-To learn more about Decision Management refer to the product documentation [HERE](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/get-started-decision/starting-offer-decisioning.html)

-## Use Cases
+## Use Cases for Decision Management on the hub

 * Personalized offers on kiosks and in store experiences.
 * Personalized offers via agent assisted experience such as to call centers or sales intereactions.